openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

 When a query has `hasParameters=true` it fires the `calculateParameters` channel trigger and pauses the execution until `setQueryParameters` action is call in that query.

-In the case a query has parameters it's expected that there is some rule that catch the `calculateParameters` trigger, calculate the parameters with the corresponding logic and then call the `setQueryParameters` action, after that the query will be really executed.
+In the case a query has parameters, it's expected that there is a rule that catches the `calculateParameters` trigger, calculate the parameters with the corresponding logic and then calls the `setQueryParameters` action, after that the query will be executed.

 ## Actions